Adrita-Khan/GRB-ML/README.md

 ### Cosmological Standard Candles

 In cosmology, standard candles are objects with known intrinsic brightness.
-This allows distances to be measured using the inverse-square law of light and makes standard candles essential for building the cosmic distance ladder and studying the universe’s expansion.
+This allows distances to be measured using the inverse-square law of light and makes standard candles essential for building the cosmic distance ladder and studying the universe's expansion.

 ### Gamma-Ray Bursts (GRBs)